ESIGN act requirements

 For centuries a person’s signature has been required to complete a binding contract.
 The signature is how a person certifies they understand both their obligations under the contract and what they are entitled to in return.

-While it’s now commonplace to execute contracts electronically, without regard to distance, for all of human history until 2000, when the Electronic Signatures in Global and National Commerce (ESIGN) act was signed (and e-signed) by President Bill Clinton, all parties to a contract typically gathered together to sign the contract.
-Witnessing the signing was as important to sealing the contract as the signature itself.
-Of course, the internet has nothing to do with paper and everything to do with people interacting, even conducting business, without regard for where they are located.
+While it’s now commonplace to execute contracts electronically, without regard to distance, that wasn’t always the case.
+Up until the year 2000, when the Electronic Signatures in Global and National Commerce (E-Sign) Act was signed (and e-signed) by President Bill Clinton, all parties to a contract typically gathered together in person to sign a document.
+Having witnesses to the signing was as important to sealing the contract as the signature itself.

-That posed a problem for traditional contracts, which is why the E-SIGN Act was so revolutionary.
-It declared that a properly executed and e-signed contract is equally enforceable as a signed paper contract.
+Of course, that changed with the advent of the internet, which posed a problem for traditional contracts, which is why the E-Sign Act was so revolutionary.
+It declared that a properly executed and e-signed contract is equally as enforceable as a signed paper contract.
 The law works because it established a process to create the trust people have long had for a contract signed in their presence.

 1. Intent to sign